-Though most iPhone users are lucky with iOS updates, there are still a number of people encountered a variety of issues after iOS 10.3.3/iOS 10.3.2 update.
+Followed the Fall Event 2017, Apple launched iOS 11 for iPhone, iPad, and iPod touch.
+As Apple’s next major operating system, iOS 11 is full of great new features including Screen Recording, Do Not Disturb When Driving, New Files app, etc. Though most iPhone users are lucky with iOS 11 software, there are still a number of people encountered a variety of issues after iOS 11/iOS 10.3.3 update.
 For example, random iPhone screen freezes problem:

 “It’s the first time it happens to me, after updating to the latest iOS the phone started working wrong, the screen freezes, it turns off alone and it opens apps and chats without touching the screen.
 I think it’s a problem of the update as many iPhone 6 an iPhone 6 plus are having the same issue.
 I tried almost everything but it didn’t worked.
 I’ll be very grateful if you can solve it.”